 \begin{itemize}[noitemsep, topsep=0pt] \item separated by double new lines, \item between 20 and 512 tokens in length, \item composed of $\geq$ 50\% alphanumeric characters, \item written in English,\footnote{Determined by the \href{https://github.com/fedelopez77/langdetect}{\texttt{langdetect}} library.} \item and free from metadata content (e.g., tables of contents, copyright notices, etc.).

 \end{itemize}

-Applying these filters yields 156 million valid paragraphs.\footnote{We assemble this massive corpus to also test a retrieval-augmented approach, where only snippets relevant to the writing prompt are used during the generation process.
-See \ref{subsec:sentence-ablation} for detailed results.} Before including them in the instruction set, we apply an additional quality filter to ensure high writing quality.
-For this, we use MBERT-WQRM-R \cite{chakrabarty2025aislopaipolishaligninglanguage} as a proxy for writing quality and retain only snippets that score at least 7.5.\footnote{This threshold is chosen based on manual examination of the writings being filtered out by MBERT-WQRM-R. We find that 7.5 is a good threshold that results in extremely bad snippets being filtered out and good snippets being retained.}
+Applying these filters yields 156 million valid paragraphs.
+Before including them in the instruction set, we apply an additional quality filter to ensure high writing quality.
+For this, we use MBERT-WQRM-R \citep{chakrabarty2025aislopaipolishaligninglanguage} as a proxy for writing quality and retain only snippets that score at least 7.5.\footnote{This threshold is chosen based on manual examination of the writings being filtered out by MBERT-WQRM-R. We find that 7.5 is a good threshold that results in extremely bad snippets being filtered out and good snippets being retained.}

-\section{Ablation: Using relevant paragraphs, random sentences, or an increasing number of snippets are helpful, but not critical}